 There is just too much to lose by representing yourself in a serious injury claim.
 By representing yourself, you forfeit your leverage with the insurance company.
-When the insurance company claims adjuster gives you his final offer, without an attorney the adjuster knows there is little you can do about it.
+When the insurance claims adjuster gives you the “final offer,” without an attorney the adjuster knows there is little you can do about it.

 How much will an attorney cost?

 Most personal injury attorneys will not charge you any legal fees for an initial office visit.
 It is in the attorney’s best interest to offer this free consultation to determine if your claim is viable, and to see if there is a probability of success so that any settlement or court award will be sufficient to compensate you and the attorney for his or her time.